ranibasna/Reproducible-research-with-R-/docs/conda.md

 !!!
 Tip
-    * Restoring environment to a previous revision: Conda keeps a history of all the changes made to your environment, so you can easily "roll back" to a previous version. (this is very import in case you make some error by installing a wrong package or mess up with something instead of removing the environment and state from the begining).
+    * Restoring environment to a previous revision: Conda keeps a history of all the changes made to your environment, so you can easily "roll back" to a previous version. (this is very import in case you make some error by installing a wrong package or mess up with something instead of removing the environment and state from the beginning).

     * To list the history of each change to the current environment: